 The Families First Coronavirus Response Act provision on paid leave benefits applies to all employers with fewer than 500 employees.
-The Department of Labor can exempt businesses with fewer than 50 employees from providing workers with paid emergency leave.
+Some small businesses with fewer than 50 employees may be exempt from providing workers with the paid leave.
 Businesses with more than 500 employees are also excluded from the mandatory paid leave.

 Employees who have been employed by an employer for at least 30 calendar days are eligible.
 Employers with 25 or more employees must allow job restoration for employees who use the leave.

 Employers are responsible for providing impacted employees with the percentage of their regular wages.
 Again, employers will receive a tax credit for providing this benefit.

 Self-employed individuals are also entitled to receive the same paid leave benefits as employees.
 Self-employed individuals can claim a tax credit for their paid leave.